 ‘an absorbing exploration of the many ways that plants rise to the challenge of living’

 ‘bold and brave paean to our planet’s ligneous, leafy kingdom’

-Jackie Higgins, The Telegraph
+Jackie Higgins, author of Sentient, in The Telegraph

 ‘a genuinely mind-expanding book’

 P.D.
 Smith, The Guardian